 If you enjoy nature and history, we invite you to sail to some beautiful places Charlotte Harbor has to offer.
-We sail multiple itineraries to explore coastal wildlife habitats and historical sites preserved by mankind.
+We sail multiple itineraries during this sailboat charter to explore coastal wildlife habitats and historical sites preserved by mankind.
 Each route offers magnificent kayaking, paddleboard or tender exploration plus nightly stargazing.

 - Venue 1 – Boca Grande is a barrier island over-watching the Northern entrance to Charlotte Harbor.
 Our anchorage is just East of Gasparilla Island State Park which sits at the southern tip of the island.
 Activities available here include swimming and fishing along with shelling, picnicking, and viewing the historic Port Boca Grande Lighthouse.